astrofra/ld15-dump-caverns/README.md

 # Ludum Dare 15: Dump Caverns (Match x3<sub><sup>-ish</sup></sub>)

 This repository contains the source code and assets for a game I created for Ludum Dare 15 (2009).
-The theme of the competition was "Caverns", which inspired me to create a unique "Match 3" game with the objective of cleaning up the caverns.
+The theme of the competition was "Caverns", which inspired me to create a "Match 3" game with the goal of _cleaning up the polluted caverns_.
+The game mechanics relies on a simple use of the physics engine.

-The game was developed using the GameStart3D engine, and was implemented in Squirrel programming language.
+The game is built on top of the [GameStart engine](https://www.youtube.com/@GameStart3D/videos) and entirely implemented in [Squirrel](https://github.com/albertodemichelis/squirrel)

 ![Screenshot](img/game-000.png)<br>
 ![Screenshot](img/game-001.png)